 The best way to deal with a social media crisis is to avoid attracting an angry mob.
 Trolls often act in response to news stories, inappropriate tweets, and other incidents that may pop up.
-And while it’s not always possible to know what will cause a mob to come after your page, you can take steps to minimize your risk.
+And while it’s not always possible to know what will cause a mob to come after your page, you can take steps to minimize reputation risk.

 - Have an active presence established: You shouldn’t wait until there’s a problem to interact with your audience.
 Develop regular social media posts — and not just broadcasts.
 Respond to comments, spark a conversation, and develop relationships with your page’s audience.
 Assign a dedicated social media manager that can stay on top of your social media presence.

 - Set up social media alerts: If something is going wrong, you’ll want to know right away so you can handle it properly.
 With social media alerts, you’ll be able to find out as soon as someone posts a negative comment on your page or shares a post.